Chico, California 95926

 OSI’s Chico facilities offer a comprehensive array of advanced diagnostic imaging services.

-Advanced imaging technology uses Computerized Tomography (CT), Magnetic Resonance Imaging (MRI) ultrasound, mammography, XRAY and DEXA imaging procedures to uncover conditions such as cancer, heart disease, stroke, breast cancer and osteoporosis long before the onset of symptoms.
+Advanced imaging technology uses Computerized Tomography (CT), Magnetic Resonance Imaging (MRI) ultrasound and XRAY imaging procedures to uncover conditions such as cancer, heart disease, stroke, breast cancer and osteoporosis long before the onset of symptoms.

 We offer CT exams with the minimal amount of radiation needed to complete the procedure, 3D Ultrasound exams and we are very excited to offer our patients, referring physicians & all the surrounding communities the HI-FIELD (1.5 Tesla) OPEN MRI and wide bore (3.0 Tesla) MRI.
 The new “wide open” design, which is the largest opening in the MRI industry, coupled with its high-field strength magnet makes it a much more positive experience.
 The scanner’s spaciousness and high performance results in faster, more comfortable procedures.
 This helps reduce anxiety and nearly eliminates that closed-in feeling.
 The Siemens Espree unit is 70 cm wide and can accommodate patients up to 500 pounds, all this while offering compassion, confidence and comfort!
 See our more pictures below or stop by for a visit!

 670 Rio Lindo, #100